-Some people get polymorphic light eruption (PMLE) each year.
+Some people get PMLE each year.
 It starts each spring with a rash that lasts for up to a week, and then comes back if you go out in the sun again.
-But it usually is less severe each time it comes back.
+But it is usually less severe each time it comes back.

 Further reading and references

 Polymorphic Light Eruption; DermNet NZ

 Fesq H, Ring J, Abeck D; Management of polymorphous light eruption : clinical course, pathogenesis, diagnosis and intervention.
 Am J Clin Dermatol.
 20034(6):399-406.